Camp Cope Announce They Are Breaking Up

 Camp Cope – ‘Running With The Hurricane’

-The same post was also shared on the band’s Insta story, along with the caption “RIP CAMP COPE 2016-2023″.

-While over on Twitter, drummer Sarah Thompson said there was “obv more to come,” regarding the band’s decision to split.

-“But for now, 4eva thanks to all the ppl who were there through the thick & thin,” she wrote. “the music industry is a bin fire but that can be dealt with when you have the legends you all are keeping you sane. fire your manager, burn the joint down, morals over $. love x”
+Over on Twitter, drummer Sarah Thompson said there was “obv more to come,” regarding the band’s split.
+“But for now, 4eva thanks to all the ppl who were there through the thick & thin,” she wrote.
+“The music industry is a bin fire but that can be dealt with when you have the legends you all are keeping you sane. fire your manager, burn the joint down, morals over $. love x”.

-“People asking if we’re breaking up because i’m a mum now are really exposing themselves tbh,” she tweeted.

-Camp Cope released their last album Running With the Hurricane in March of 2022.
+Camp Cope released their last album Running With the Hurricane in March 2022.
 It was recently shortlisted for the Australian Music Prize, with the winner set to be announced next month.

-While the LP’s title track and the band’s triple j Like A Version performance of ‘Seventeen Going Under’ were both voted into the triple j Hottest 100 of 2022.
+The LP’s title track and the band’s triple j Like A Version performance of Sam Fender’s ‘Seventeen Going Under’ were both voted into triple j’s Hottest 200 of 2022.

 RIP Camp Cope.